 The first of the four parts of the underwriting process is income.
 This is where the underwriter takes a look at your employment history, your monthly income and how it relates to your debts, and figures out how easy it’ll be for you to make your expected mortgage payments.

 What are they looking for?
-Well, gaps in your employment history or changing jobs a lot may make them feels that you’re a riskier bet than someone who’s been at the same job for 20 years, since any employment disruption can make it harder for you to make payments.
+Well, gaps in your employment history or changing jobs a lot may make them feel that you’re a riskier bet than someone who’s been at the same job for 20 years, since any employment disruption can make it harder for you to make payments.

-In addition to verifying that you’re employed and for how long, they’ll take at the past couple of years of your income history.
+In addition to verifying that you’re employed and for how long, they’ll take a look at the past couple of years of your income history.
 Underwriters are interested in a steady income, so fluctuations could be problematic for you, even if your income is on the upswing.
 If your income goes back down to previous levels, will you still be able to make your payments?
 How likely is your income to remain at the level it is now, and with it your ability to make payments?
 These are some of the questions that an underwriter attempts to answer.

 This can mean a couple of different things.
 Some loan programs and lenders may have restrictions based on whether or not the property you’re trying to get a mortgage for is a single family home.
 So the type of property, be it a co-op, condo, mobile, modular or newly constructed home, can affect how the loan gets underwritten.